dentarg/auth0-blog/_posts/2018-01-15-building-real-time-web-applications-using-wolkenkit.markdown

 }
 ```

 In the `index.js` file, you need to expand the connection setup so that OpenID Connect is configured as the authentication strategy.
-There you will need to set the `/authorize` endpoint of your account, specify the client ID, and make some other settings:
+There you will need to set the `/authorize` endpoint of your account, **specify the client ID**, and make some other settings:

 ```javascript
 wolkenkit.connect({